sfnxboy/Machine_Learning_and_Big_Data/README.md

 Data is considered big data when it exceeds the capacity of operational databases.
 Working with datasets of this size creates unique challenges.
 How will we store all of this data?
 How can we access it quickly?
 How do we back up this type of data?
 A project dealing with big data outgrows Excel, SQL, and NoSQL databases.

 ## Four V's of Big Data
+There are four characteristics of big data.
+The four Vs of big data will help you determine when to migrate from regular data to big data solutions.
 - Volume refers to the size of data (e.g., terabytes of product information).
 For instance, a year's worth of stock market transactions is a large amount of data.
 - Velocity pertains to how quickly data comes in (customers across the world purchasing every second).
 As an example, McDonald's restaurants are worldwide with customers buying food at a constant rate, so the data comes in fast.
 - Variety relates to different forms of data (e.g., user account information, product details, etc.).
 Consider the breadth of Netflix user information, videos, photos for thumbnails, and so forth.